 Email Nathan McKinney with any questions or to be notified when workshops are scheduled.

-- Basic understanding of GIS and spatial data.
+- Basic overview of GIS and spatial data types.

 - How to navigate and start a project in ArcGIS software.